Back-to-back appointments and a looming mountain of documentation.

 Consultation notes are typically created when the primary physician wants to seek the clinical opinion of a specialist in assessing or treating a patient’s condition.

-Consultation notes must be concise while presenting all the relevant details to the specialist.
+These clinical notes must be concise while presenting all the relevant details to the specialist.

 A perfect example would look something like this: